 Firstly: there is a charge for collecting and impounding your car.
-Provided that this is straightforward this would cost £150 for a car or light van.
+Provided that this is straightforward this used to cost cost £150 for a car or light van, but since 6th April 2023 this has been increased to £192.
 If the car was so damaged as to be difficult to pick up, or left in an unaccessible position, this could cost extra.
 If the car is indeed damaged you would probably not be able to drive it away but would have to contact a vehicle recovery operator.
 You may be able to find a local one on https://www.avrouk.com/

 These charges must be paid before the vehicle is released.
 Pounds will normally accept cash, credit cards or debit card payments.
 If the car was impounded because it was being driven whilst uninsured, these must be made in person; payment will not be accepted over the telephone.